MR-ant1/API-Backend-rrss/README.md

 <details>
 <summary>MIDDLEWARES</summary>

 Their function is to control user's access to the different actions in API.
-Two middlewares were created, "auth" to check if user has logged in to be able to make any action, and "isSuperAdmin", that checks if user owns this role who has some especial permissions to some endpoints.
+Two middlewares were created, "auth" to check if the user has logged in to be able to make any action, and "isSuperAdmin", that checks if the user owns this role who has some especial permissions to some endpoints.
 We include this middlewares after the route to give an extra comprobation before the endpoint executes, depending on which users we'll allow to make any action.

     AUTH
 ![alt text](img/AuthMiddlewarePicture.png)

   Auth variable is defined.
 This will use req, res and next parameters.
-Then, const Token is defined by taking authorization headers from user and spliting [] characters.
+Then, const Token is defined by taking authorization headers from user and spliting [""] characters.
   Finally, we defined decoded const to verify the token obtained and the secret word definded in .env.
-If both parameters are correct, req.tokenData is created to use it in endpoints and get userId or UserRole and next function allows to execute next step.
+If both parameters are correct, req.tokenData is created to use it in endpoints and get userId or UserRole and the next function allows to execute next step.

     IS_SUPER_ADMIN
 ![alt text](img/isSuperAdminMiddlewarePicture.png)

-Comprueba si el rolename asociado al user_id del token, es super_admin y da acceso al endpoint limitado a dicho rol.
-After we defined req.tokenData, this is used in the other middleware to check if user has a super_admin role in his token and allow him to run "super admin" endpoints.
+After we defined req.tokenData, this is used in the other middleware to check if the user has a super_admin role in his token and allow him to run "super admin" endpoints.
 </details>

 <details>